 We are situated in an incredibly beautiful and remote location in the Johnstone Strait area of British Columbia.
 From dawn till dusk Humpback Whales feed just offshore and on most days from June-October orca families are present in the area.

-There is always much to learn and gain from time here at the Lab and our goal is simple: To learn as much as we can from the whales in order to help protect them.
+There is always much to learn and gain from time here at the Lab and our goal is simple: To learn as much as we can from the whales without interfering in their lives in order to help protect them.

 Requested experience :